Thursday, October 19th from 6-8 pm

 Get started on the new year with a brand new book group, one that will transport you to new lands and enlighten your view of the world.
 Using the Europa Editions, which features international fiction, each month the club will examine a new locale while enjoying great food in downtown Shepherdstown.

-For $37.50 a person (or $60 a couple), you will receive entry to the club's family style dinner at Domestic along with a copy of the month's book.
+For $40 a person (or $60 a couple), you will receive entry to the club's family style dinner at Bistro 112.
 Discussion and dinner will be held on the second Thursday of each month at 7 pm.